WHO WE ARE

 The Church: God’s Hope for the World

-The local church is God’s hope for the world.
+Jesus Christ is the hope of the world, and the local church is the avenue by which this hope is shared.
 It’s through our love for one another and our diligence to fulfill His mission that we bring the Good News of Jesus Christ to our community and the world.
 The local church needs to model a loving community of devoted Christ followers.

 (Matthew 16:18-19; 18:15-20; Acts 2:41-47; 5:11-14; 13:1-3; 14:23; 16:5; 20:28; 1 Corinthians 7:17; 9:13-14; 12; Ephesians 1:22-23; 2:19-22; 3:10-12; 5:22-32; Colossians 1:18; 3:15; 1 Timothy 4:14; 1 Peter 5:1-4; Revelation 21:2-3)